TomaszLaski/Event-app/README.md

 ## About This App:

 This is a simple fullstack MERN application.
 It is used to record events according to the following form: Name, surname, email, date.
 The following technologies were used in it:
-_Express, JsonWebToken, Mongoose, BcryptJS, React, React-Router, React-Transition-Group, Axios, Written according to KISS & DRY standards._
+_Express, JsonWebToken, Mongoose, BcryptJS, React, React-Router, React-Transition-Group, Axios, MongoDB Written according to KISS & DRY standards._

 ## How to start the application (follow the sequence below):